turingschool/mod-0-curriculum/session2/index.md

 - <strong>Learning Behaviors</strong>: manage time to get assignments done; notetake effectively in a way that leads to content mastery; full engagement in material; full participation in sessions
 - <strong>Notetaking</strong>: hand-write notes during "lecture" portions, type exercises into textboxes, then set aside 15 minutes after the session to pick out key concepts from exercises and transfer to notebook
 - <strong>Participating and Sharing</strong>: be ready for cold-calls; volunteer to share answers/ideas using voice, screen, and video; ask questions when you don't understand
+- <strong>Collaboration</strong>: much of what you'll do at Turing will happen in pairs or groups.
+Challenge yourself to speak up in groups, articulate your ideas to peers, and encourage others to share out as well.
 - <strong>Homework</strong>: homework is to be completed by the start of the next session and will consist of `practice tasks`, `readings and responses`, and `daily habits`.

 <div class="try-it">